Reinstatement & Re-Enrollment

 Any time a student has left the University for reasons of administrative action, he or she must be readmitted by the Vice President of Student Development or designee.
 Students who have been dismissed for conduct reasons must show that he or she has complied with the imposed sanctions and provide evidence that he or she is ready to return to this community as a productive citizen.

 Students who have withdrawn for medical reasons need to show improvement/stabilization of the medical issues and provide professional documentation regarding their health and the factors/treatments about which Denison medical personnel should be aware.

 Doane Administration Building

 Granville, Ohio 43023

-Once re-enrollment privileges have been granted, the student must arrange for housing with Residential Education & Housing.
+Once re-enrollment privileges have been granted, the student must arrange for housing with Student Housing Operations & Planning.

 The student also has to pay an initial enrollment deposit of $300, due immediately.
 The check or money order should be made out to Denison University.